nrfconnect/sdk-nrf/applications/machine_learning/README.rst

 The nRF Machine Learning application does not use a single :file:`prj.conf` file.
 Configuration files are provided for different build types for each supported board.

+Each board has its own :file:`prj.conf` file, which represents a ``debug`` build type.
+Other build types are covered by dedicated files with the build type added as a suffix to the ``prj`` part, as per the following list.
+For example, the ``release`` build type file name is :file:`prj_release.conf`.
+If a board has other configuration files, for example associated with partition layout or child image configuration, these follow the same pattern.

 .. include:: /gs_modifying.rst
    :start-after: build_types_overview_start
    :end-before: build_types_overview_end